Spiritual protection for ghost hunters is an important topic. Several people have written useful books about it.

 One is a very dark, pinkish, sulphur-y tasting salt mined in India.
 It’s usually sold in upscale grocery stores, among the exotic and colored table salts.
 It’s also stocked by some ethnic grocers.
 Vegans and vegetarians use it to make tofu taste like egg salad.

 The other kind of black salt is made by mixing table salt with something to turn it black, like ash or powdered charcoal, cast iron scrapings, or really black pepper.
-If you buy it ready-made, usually at a shop related to witchcraft or a botanica.
+People buy it ready-made, usually at a shop related to witchcraft or a botanica.

 In Voodoo and related traditions, black salt may lift curses and repel evil and malicious spirits.